xebia-functional/coding-guidelines/java/README.md

 Good practice are a must at *47 Degrees*.
 Code is periodically reviewed for both machines and humans to ensure code quality meets standards within the company.

-Pay special atention to the most common style errors...
+Pay special attention to the most common style errors...

 * classes too long
 * methods too long